 To file a trademark in Bolivia can be done on-line, by post or personally; the form must must contain at least the following:

-• Complete name and address of the applicant(s);
+Please provide the complete name and address of the applicant(s).

-• Power of Attorney: signed by the applicant or an authorized officer of the applicant company; the signature must be notarized by a Notary Public and Consular legalization or “Apostille” is required -Argentina is a member of the Hague Convention, which allows the exemption of foreign documents from consular legalization.
+You must submit a Power of Attorney signed by the applicant or an authorized officer of the applicant company.
+A Notary Public must notarize the signature, and you must legalize it through Consular channels or an Apostille.
+Since Argentina is a member of the Hague Convention, you may present foreign documents with an Apostille instead of consular legalization.

 Check out how to file a trademark in Argentina.